Sir Roger’s treble

 We have visited Sheffield three times on this day in history to play First Division matches, returning without a win on each occasion.

-1905 - We lost 3-2 to The Wednesday at their old Owlerton ground with Robbie Robinson and Joe Hewitt netting for the reds.
+1905 - We lost 3-2 to The Wednesday at their old Owlerton ground with Bobby Robinson and Joe Hewitt netting for the reds.
 Full-back Harry Griffiths played the first of his six reds games, while Jimmy Stewart scored one of his five goals past us, Harry Chapman netting one of his six, and Herrod Ruddlesdin also scoring.

 1911 - We did slightly better there, holding them to a 2-2 draw, with Sam Gilligan and Jack Parkinson on target.